Merton's portfolio problem: Problem statement

 Consumption cannot be negative: ct ≥ 0, while πt is unrestricted (that is borrowing or shorting stocks is allowed).

 Investment opportunities are assumed constant, that is r, μ, σ are known and constant, in this (1969) version of the model, although Merton allowed them to change in his intertemporal CAPM (1973).

 Solution

 Somewhat surprisingly for an optimal control problem, a closed-form solution exists.
 The optimal consumption and stock allocation depend on wealth and time as follows:

-(This expression is commonly referred to as Merton's fraction.
-Note that W and t do not appear on the right-hand side; this implies that a constant fraction of wealth is invested in stocks, no matter what the age or prosperity of the investor).
+This expression is commonly referred to as Merton's fraction.
+Because W and t do not appear on the right-hand side; a constant fraction of wealth is invested in stocks, no matter what the age or prosperity of the investor.